-Mala are mainly used and worn by Hindus for meditation and religious practices.
+Malas are mainly used and worn by Hindus for meditation and religious practices.
 It helps unify their mind, body, and soul, but it should be natural and of good quality to get the desired outcomes.
 Rudraksha, sphatik, moonga, and other materials can be used to make these malas.
-These help bring positivity to the wearer and harmonise the aura around us.
+These enhance the wearer’s positivity and harmonise the aura around us.

 Rudraksha Mala is a very common component of the Hindu faith and is used while offering prayers to God or during mantra chanting.
 It is generally seen in the hands and around the necks of sages.
 The natural mala is made from the seeds of a tree called Elaeocarpus ganitrus.